 Sunny Beach is the largest Bulgarian Black Sea resort and the party capital of the seaside.

-Sunny Beach is not only the largest resort in Bulgaria, but it also has the largest beach in the country.
+Sunny Beach is not only the largest resort in Bulgaria, but it also has one of the largest beaches in the country.
 The continuous, 8 km long and 30-60 m wide beach has fine sand and a very gently sloping seabed, ideal for children too.
 As on the rest of the Black Sea coast, the tides are insignificant, only 3-8 cm.
 Sunny Beach was the first Bulgarian resort to receive the prestigious Blue Flag eco-label.
 With an estimated capacity of over 300 000 hotel beds, Sunny Beach is probably also the largest resort on the entire Black Sea coast.
 The beach has both free and paid areas.

 Sunny Beach certainly deserves its name.
 The duration of yearly sunshine is about 2300 hours (1700 from May to October), reaching 10.5-11 hours per day in July and August.
 The average air temperature in the summer is 27 °C.

 In total, there are more than 15 000 restaurants, bars, night clubs, stalls and shops in the complex.
-The resort also offers tennis, basketball and volleyball courts, mini-golf, bicycles, scooters, as well as rowing and sailing boats, yachting, water skiing, water parachute, horse riding and more.
+The resort also offers tennis, basketball and volleyball courts, mini-golf, bicycles, scooters, as well as rowing and sailing boats, yachting, water skiing, parasailing, horse riding and more.
 Action Aquapark, with over 30 different water attractions on an area of 36 000 m2, is located in the northern part of Sunny Beach.

 Sunny Beach is a purpose-built resort, the construction began in 1958 and went through several stages.
 Now it is really difficult to imagine that the whole bay between the town of Sveti Vlas and the peninsula of Nesebar was uninhabited before the 1950’s.
 The area had a mini desert with sand dunes and a large swamp created by the Hadjiyska river.
 The northern part of the resort, where it borders Sveti Vlas, lies at the foothills of the Balkan Mountains.
 In the south, where the Hadjiyska river flows into the sea, some of the picturesque dunes and groves are still visible.